ikatanic/ivan.github.io/_posts/2019-09-14-polynomial-multiplication.md

 ## Conclusion
 We started with the polynomial multiplication problem but we also learned how to do FFT efficiently.
-FFT on the other hand is used everywhere (signal processing for example).
+FFT, on the other hand, is used everywhere (signal processing for example).

 FFT/NTT-based multiplications are definitely a better choice than Karatsuba when talking about speed, but FFT can have precision problems while NTT might not be applicable.